 At the campsite, most visitors bathed in the natural hot springs (swimwear discouraged), but we instead made our way slowly through the dense boulders towards a large steam vent.

 The ground around the vent was hot, too hot to stand on for long, and the air full of sulphur.
-We turned and made our way back, discovering that in our earlier excitement to reach the vent, we had in fact missed an easy path that ran alongside the lava field…
+We turned and made our way back, discovering that in our earlier excitement to reach the vent, we had, in fact, missed an easy path that ran alongside the lava field…

 The Eldhraun lava field was created by the eruption of Laki in 1783–84.
 One of the greatest eruptions in recorded history, it killed an estimated quarter of the population of Iceland and caused disease and famine across Europe.
-The resulting economic disruption and food poverty is considered to have contributed to the French Revolution.
+The resulting economic disruption and food poverty are considered to have contributed to the French Revolution.

-Today that somber history feels at somewhat at odds with the experience of visiting Eldhraun.
+Today that sombre history feels at somewhat at odds with the experience of visiting Eldhraun.
 Whilst it is still no doubt bleak, it's hard not to be overtaken with wonder at the deep, soft, spongy moss that has now covered the lava.
 Just be careful not to fall through the moss where there's no rock underneath.

 Iceland is a land of endless waterfalls.
-Even just driving round Route 1, it's possible to see many from the road.
+Even just driving around Route 1, it's possible to see many from the road.
 But there were four waterfalls across the south of the country, almost from one side to the other, that drew me in.

 The first, Háifoss, is the third highest in Iceland, at 122m.
 We arrived on a sunny morning and were greeted by a rainbow arcing from the falls to the valley floor below.
 I was also taken by the troll face that keeps watch over Skógafoss, a waterfall on what used to sea cliffs, which are now over three miles inland.